-An amendment can be offered either in committee (a "committee amendment") or on the floor while the bill is on Second Reading (a "floor amendment").
-Either kind of amendment can be considered only if it has first been approved by the Committee on Assignments as described below.
-All proposed Senate amendments to a given bill, regardless of where they are offered, are numbered in a single sequence, and the number of each such amendment stays the same regardless of what happens to it or to other amendments.
+An amendment can be offered either in committee (a "committee amendment") or on the floor when the bill is on Second Reading (a "floor amendment").
+Either kind of amendment can be considered only if it has first been approved by the Committee on Assignments as described below-except if the parliamentarian determines an amendment is technical in nature, it is deemed approved for consideration without referral to the Committee on Assignments.4 All proposed Senate amendments to a given bill, regardless of where they are offered, are numbered in a single sequence, and the number of each such amendment stays the same regardless of what happens to it or to any other amendments.